AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 - to avoid loading twice

-<StrictMode> lets you find common bugs in your components early during development.
+`<React.StrictMode>` lets you find common bugs in your components early during development.

 ## Strict Mode enables the following development-only behaviors